How to make sourdough bread at home

 An active sourdough starter is a starter that has been regularly fed (preferably every 12 hours) over the course of multiple days.
 It’s totally fine to store your starter in the fridge.
 However, you do want to make sure to take it out of the fridge 2-3 days before you plan to bake with it.
 Keep it at room temperature for 2-3 days, and feed it with equal parts flour (I like to use a mixture of rye flour and white flour) and water every 12 hours.

-Levain is what we call the portion of sourdough starter that’s actually being used to leaven our bread.
-The portion that we store (either in the fridge or at room temperature) and keep feeding is what we call a sourdough starter.
+Levain is the portion of sourdough starter that is used to leaven our bread.
+The portion that we store (either in the fridge or at room temperature) and keep regularly feeding is what we call a sourdough starter.

-Everyone’s sourdough starter is different!
-Give your levain more time if it’s not ready within 5 hours.
-The most important part is that the levain has doubled, or preferably tripled in size before you mix it in with the autolysed dough.
+If your levain is not ready within 5 hours, give it more time.
+The most important part is that the levain has doubled or preferably tripled in size before you mix it in with the autolysed dough.

 Autolyse is a process that starts as soon as you mix flour and water.
 The flour absorbs the water, and enzymes begin to break down the starches and protein.
-Usually, an autolyse lasts from 30 minutes – 2 hours or more.
-During this period, the dough will transform from shaggy and sticky into a smoother, more extensible dough that requires less kneading.
+Usually, an autolyse lasts 30 minutes to 2 hours or more.
+During this period, the dough transforms from shaggy and sticky into a smoother, more extensible dough that requires less kneading.

 How To Make Sourdough Bread (Beginner Friendly)